mrkkrp/markkarpov.com/post/watercolor-equipment.md

-I decided to take advantage of the fact that there's going to be a rather significant border (Andew Pitt calls it “deckle edge”) around paintings with this setup to change the aspect ratio to make it more appropriate for paniting landscapes.
+I decided to take advantage of the fact that there's going to be a rather significant border (Andew Pitt calls it “deckle edge”) around paintings with this setup to change the aspect ratio to make it more appropriate for painting landscapes.

 * My larger drawing board is going to be for working on full imperial sheets with the window for actual painting 15"×24".
-* A smaller one is goin to be for working on half-imperial sheets with the window for actual painting 11"×17".
+* A smaller one is going to be for working on half-imperial sheets with the window for actual painting 11"×17".

 Regarding stretching paper, I do not find it necessary neither with washi